-- visitor bicycle parking requirement.
+- 4. On-street bicycle parking spaces (typically along the STREET TREE ALIGNMENT LINE) may be counted toward the minimum customer/visitor bicycle parking requirement.
 (For areas with constrained STREET-SPACE, an optional approach is to consolidate public bicycle parking in a single dedicated on-street parking space per block.
-See figure 603.F.4.) - G. Permissive parking and loading facilities.
+See figure 603.F.4.) - H. Permissive parking and loading facilities.
 Nothing in this ordinance shall be deemed to prevent the voluntary establishment of off-street parking or loading facilities to serve any existing use of land or buildings, in accordance with all regulations herein governing the location, design, and operation of such facilities.